SunJangYo12/gproxy/README.md

-Brigde gdb, binaryninja and angr for binary analyses
+Bridge gdb, binaryninja and angr for binary analyses

 ![](Screenshot_2025-11-16_10-08-31.png)